 Abstract.
-This study compares trends of the Hadley cell (HC) strength using different metrics applied to the ECMWF ERA5 and ERA-Interim reanalyses in the period 1979-2018.
+This study compares trends in the Hadley cell (HC) strength using different metrics applied to the ECMWF ERA5 and ERA-Interim reanalyses for the period 1979-2018.
 The HC strength is commonly evaluated by metrics derived from the mass-weighted zonal-mean stream function in isobaric coordinates.
-Other metrics include the upper-tropospheric velocity potential, the vertical velocity in the mid-troposphere, and the water vapour transport in the lower troposphere.
-Seven known

-- 5 metrics of the HC strength are here complemented by a metric of the spatially-averaged HC strength, obtained by averaging the stream function in the latitude-pressure (φ -p) plane, and by the total energy of zonal-mean unbalanced circulation in the normalmode function decomposition.
-It is shown that metrics, which rely on single-point values in the φ -p plane, produce unreliable 40-year trends of both the northern and southern HCs, especially in ERA-Interim; magnitudes and even the signs of the trends depend on the choice of the HC strength metric.
-The two new metrics alleviate the vertical and meridional inhomogeneities - 10 of the trends in the HC strength.
+Other metrics include the upper tropospheric velocity potential, the vertical velocity in the mid-troposphere, and the water vapour transport in the lower troposphere.
+Seven known metrics of HC strength are complemented here by a metric of the spatially averaged HC strength, obtained by averaging the stream function in the latitude-pressure $(\varphi - p)$ plane, and by the total energy of zonal-mean unbalanced circulation in the normal-mode function decomposition.
+It is shown that metrics, which rely on single-point values in the φ -p plane, produce unreliable 40year trends in both the northern and southern HCs, especially in ERA-Interim; magnitudes and even the signs of the trends depend on the choice of the HC strength metric.
+The two new metrics alleviate the vertical and meridional inhomogeneities of the trends in HC strength.
 The unbalanced energy metric suggests a positive HC trend in both reanalyses, whereas the metric based on averaging the stream function finds a significant positive trend only in ERA5.